ApeWorX/archive-ape-starknet/docs/userguides/contracts.md

 # Contracts

+You can learn more about interacting with contracts from the ApeWorX documentation about [contracts](https://docs.apeworx.io/ape/stable/userguides/contracts.html#contracts).

 ## Factory Contracts

 Alternatively, you can use the class hash in a `deploy()` system call in a local factory contract.